Interested in Helping Lead College Outdoors Trips?

 READ THIS FIRST :: If you have not worked for College Outdoors previously, but are interested in leading trips, we ask that you complete an Application AND a Trip Preference Form.
 If you have previously applied or have worked for CO as an SC/AL/TL, then you only need to submit the Trip Preference Form.

-Below are the Student Coordinator Application and Trip Preference forms for Fall 2016.
+Below are the Student Coordinator Application and Trip Preference forms for Spring 2017.
 We’ve also added a handy guide to College Outdoors’ Trip Leader Progression, which includes tips and information about the CO “Leader Ladder” and the “10 + 1 outdoors skills” CO expects of its leaders.
 Be sure to check that out, too!

 Insider’s Guide to College Outdoors Trip Leader Progression